 The train crossed North 5th Street.

-The train first crossed a branch of the Mississippi River that has Quincy Bay to the north of the old CB&Q Bridge.
+Traversing a branch of the Mississippi River that has Quincy Bay to the north of the former Chicago, Burlington and Quincy bridge.

 Looking south towards Quincy.